-Events held on Newcastle City Council land require a minimum of £5 million public liability cover.
+The amount of Public Liability Insurance (PLI) required for events held on Newcastle City Council land is determined on a case by case basis.
+Typically, minimum PLI cover for £10 million is required.
 In order to ensure your event has the correct cover please contact the Insurance Officer by phoning 0191 2787878.
 Copies of the certificates and proof of their validity must be seen and approved on request by the Insurance Officer prior to the event.

 Step 10.
 Make sure your event is accessible to all

 The Disability Discrimination Act (DDA) 1995 gives disabled people equal rights to attend, participate in and enjoy organised events.
 Event organisers could face legal challenges from disabled people unable to access an organised event.

 Whether the event is a small fete or a large scale catering event, it is the responsibility of the event organiser to ensure that the food (and drink) produced and sold or given away is safe.

 The requirements that need to be in place at an event will be dependent upon the nature of the event and the types of food business in attendance.
 The Chartered Institute of Environmental Health has produced National Guidance for Outdoor and Mobile Catering.
 Event organisers should ensure that all traders comply with this guidance.